Aliossandro/WD_constraint_analysis/README.md

 All the data has been extracted from the Wikidata historical dumps updated to February 3, 2016.

-The *script* folder contains three files:
+The *script* folder contains five files:
 * *controversy_scores.py* generates monthly controversy scores for each Wikidata property;
 * *property_uses_extractor.py* extracts the property used in each statement;
 * *violation_extraction.R* extracts the number of monthly violations per constraint;